How is my Box 3 income for 2024 calculated?

 Step 3: calculate the basis for savings and investments

-You reduce your capital yield tax base (outcome step 2) by the tax-free allowance.
+Subtract the tax-free allowance from your capital return tax base (outcome step 2).
 That is your basis for savings and investments.

 The tax-free allowance in 2024 is €57,000.